 Writing can be a solitary art.
 Whether you are a Writing major or are simply deeply interested in writing, take time to find an informal community of Pitt writers at the Writers' Café.
 Make contacts with other writers, try your hand at different genres, let guided freewriting exercises jumpstart your process, and share feedback on works-in-progress with peers from all over campus.
 At the Writers' Café, you'll get leads on publishing opportunities and contests and enjoy a supportive environment for trying out your work on new readers and listeners.

-Each session is facilitated by at least two practicing creative writers, often from the Pitt faculty.
+Sessions are facilitated by practicing creative writers, often from the Pitt faculty.
 Typical sessions include craft talks, writing in response to prompts, and sharing that writing.
-Coffee, soft drinks, and snacks are available free of charge.
 Start your weekend the "write" way by being part of the Writers' Café.

 The Writing Center has a number of creative writing faculty on staff as tutors, and you are ALWAYS WELCOME to get one-on-one feedback on poetry, fiction, and nonfiction at the Center.

 Spring 2023 Sessions Fridays from 3:30 to 5 :30

 January 27 — "Ars Cinema" with Xan Phillips

 What can we as poets learn from non-verbal modes of storytelling?
 This workshop will explore image building by testing the relationship between poetics and cinematography.
 If you have ever been curious about the ekphrastic mode (writing in response to art), sampling, or experimental poetry this class will serve as a gateway into those creative endeavors.
 This session will include a dynamic discussion about a brief curated selection of poetry and film, with ample time to write and share work.